PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/4b-Connect-Prime-to-Toolbox-Win.md

         - Follow the instructions from LEGO for Connecting via Bluetooth
         - Be sure to close the LEGO SPIKE Prime from the app after connecting.
 This will block communication with the server if not disconnected.
         - Repeat the steps above.

-8. Open the serial.js document inside of the path _SpatialToolbox-Windows-_ _Interns/vuforia-spatial-edge-server/addons/Vuforia-spatial-robotic-_ _addon/interfaces/SPIKE-Prime_ in File Explorer.    o Go to line 23 of serial.js and replace the serial port with the one that was just taken note of.
+8. Open the serial.js document inside of the path ```SpatialToolbox-Windows-Interns/vuforia-spatial-edge-server/addons/Vuforia-spatial-robotic-addon/interfaces/SPIKE-Prime``` in File Explorer.
+    - Go to line 23 of serial.js and replace the serial port with the one that was just taken note of.
 The part of the line that has COMX, where X is the number of the serial port that was found above.
-For example, the code at line 23 that was used when making this tutorial was const port = new SerialPort('COM 6 ', {, where COM 6 is the port that the PTC hub is connected to.
+For example, the code at line 23 that was used when making this tutorial was ```const port = new SerialPort('COM 6 ', {```, where COM 6 is the port that the PTC hub is connected to.
-9. Open a new Command Prompt window by clicking the Windows button on the keyboard and typing in “Command Prompt”.
+9. Open a new Command Prompt window by clicking the Windows button on the keyboard and typing in "Command".
 This is where the commands to start the Vuforia Spatial Edge Server will be executed from.
 10. In the Command Prompt, navigate to the vuforia-spatial-edge-server directory inside of SpatialToolbox-Windows-Interns with the code cd Documents/SpatialToolbox-Windows-Interns/vuforia-spatial-edge-server.
 If the _SpatialToolbox-Windows-Interns_ folder is not saved in the Documents folder, replace Documents in the code above with whatever folder that _SpatialToolbox-Windows-Interns_ is saved in.
 11. Type node -v to ch```eck which version of Node.js was installed and take note
 12. Run ```npm install while in the SpatialToolbox-Windows-Interns/vuforia-spatial- edge-server directory